Waynium/Waynium/README.md

 - 👋 Hi, I’m @Waynium
 - 🌱 B.Sc Graduate in Computer Science and Computer Engineering
-- 😎 My friends call me Star, and now that's my second name
-- 📫 Check out my cool side projects on my Portfolio Website, <a href="https://wandilenyembe.netlify.app/">here</a>
+- 📫 Check out my Portfolio Website, <a href="https://wandilenyembe.netlify.app/">here</a>

 <!---
 Waynium/Waynium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.